Archaeology of Iowa: Early Archaic (10,500–7,500 years ago)

 During the Early Archaic period regional variation in point forms is seen in Iowa, and Indians adapted to more localized forms of hunting and gathering while probably maintaining seasonal movements from camp to camp.
 Common stone tool types are Corner-notched St. Charles points and Thebes Knives.
 Soon Hardin and Kirk points appear in Iowa as well.
 Excavated Early Archaic sites in Iowa include the Soldow Site, Horizons IIIa and II of the Cherokee Sewer Site, and the Simonsen Site.

 Middle Archaic (7,500–5,000 years ago)

 Temperatures rose in the mid-continent during the Middle Archaic, a warming trend known as the Hypsithermal.
 Grasslands expanded east, forests became less common, and many Iowa lakes shrank or disappeared.
 Humans responded by diversifying their subsistence strategy: eastern Iowa saw a shift towards river resources, and western Iowa towards Plains resources.
-Excavated sites in eastern and central Iowa include the Brash Site, the Gast Spring Site, and the Ed’s Meadow Site.
+Excavated sites in eastern and central Iowa include the Palace Site, the Brash Site, the Gast Spring Site, and the Ed’s Meadow Site.
 Western Iowa sites include the Turin Site, Horizon I of the Cherokee Sewer Site, and the Pony Creek Site.